Adherent culture

 Adherent cell cultures are a type of cell culture that requires cells to be attached to a surface in order for growth to occur.
-Most vertebrate derived cells (with the exception of hematopoietic cells) can be cultured and require a 2 dimensional monolayer that to facilitate cell adhesion and spreading.
+Most vertebrate-derived cells (with the exception of hematopoietic cells) are anchorage dependent and require a two-dimensional monolayer to facilitate cell adhesion, spreading and replication.
 Cell samples can be taken from tissue explants or cell suspension cultures.
 Adherent cell cultures with an excess of nutrient-containing growth medium will continue to grow until they cover the available surface area.
 Proteases like trypsin are most commonly used to break the adhesion from the cells to the flask.
 Alternatively, cell scrapers can be used to mechanically break the adhesion if introducing proteases could damage the cell cultures.
 Unlike suspension cultures, the other main type of cell culture, adherent cultures require regular passaging performed using mechanical or enzymatic dissociation.
 The culture can be visualized using an inverted microscope, however the growth of adherent cultures is dependent on the available surface area.
 For this reason, adherent cell cultures are not commonly used to obtain a high yield of cells, instead the use of suspension cultures is preferred.

-Methods and Maintenance
+Methods and maintenance

-Isolating Cells
+Isolating cells

 Primary cells used for adherent cultures must be isolated and treated from a subject, or may be transferred from pre-existing cell lines.
 Adherent cells must first be transferred to a monolayer attached to a surface, and are categorized by their morphological differences.
 Fibroblast-like adherent cells have a linear and stretched shape, and migrate when attached to the monolayer.
 Epithelial-like adherent cells have a wider and polygonal shape, and do not migrate when attached to the monolayer.
 Once cells are properly isolated from their source and are transferred to the media, cell passaging can be conducted.

-Adherent Cell Culture Maintenance for Laboratories
+Adherent cell culture maintenance for laboratories

 While passaging adherent cell cultures, spent media must be repeatedly pipetted out and replaced with fresh media.
 The culture vessel can also be repeatedly tapped, which should be combined with either mechanical or enzymatic methods to facilitate cell detachment.
 The culture vessel can also be centrifuged, forming a supernatant that can be extracted using a pipette.
 Cells must be fed 2 to 3 times per week, and must be cultured at an appropriate temperature, humidity, light, and pH in order to ensure optimal cell proliferation.